 By all means say yes when it’s necessary to do so, or if the request is in sync with your objectives.
 But always ask: If I say yes, what in my diary will have to shift or go away to make the space.

-Saying no means saying yes to a better balanced schedule.
+Saying ‘no’ means saying ‘yes’ to a better balanced schedule.

 5. Fill Your Pockets.
-Put your day under a magnifying glass and you’ll see it’s riddled with pockets of downtime: A couple of minutes as the kettle boils, downloading a lengthy computer install, commuting or travel time.
+Put your day under a magnifying glass and you’ll see it’s dotted with pockets of downtime: A couple of minutes as the kettle boils, downloading a lengthy computer install, commuting or travel time.
 How about minutes waiting on an appointment or commercial breaks if you’re watching telly?